Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: Variance reduction properties of Algorithm

+uniformly over $\pp$ in compact subsets of $\R^d_{++}.$ The sufficient condition in \eqref{eqn:Conc-Preserving-Ts} is satisfied as a consequence and therefore, the collection of transformations $\{\TTu^{(2)}: u > 0\}$ in \eqref{eqn:alt-T} is rate-function preserving for $(L,f_{\XX})$ with speed-up $s.$ \end{corollary} }

-\textbf{Example \ref{eg:sums} continued.} As a continuation of the 2-dimensional illustrations in Example \ref{eg:sums}, suppose that $L(\cdot)$ is taken to be $L(\xx) = 0.5(x_1 + x_2)$ by letting $\mv{w} = (0.5,0.5).$ A fixed number of samples from the zero-variance IS distribution are plotted in red colour in Figures \ref{fig:Extrp}(A) - \ref{fig:Extrp}(C) below considering different distribution choices for $\XX = (X_1,X_2).$ In particular, $(X_1,X_2)$ are taken to have identical normal marginal distributions in Figure \ref{fig:Extrp}(A), exponential marginal distributions in Figure \ref{fig:Extrp}(B), and heavier-tailed Weibull marginal distributions for which $\mv{\alpha} = (0.5,0.5)$ in Figure \ref{fig:Extrp}(C).
-To illustrate cases where the concentration of conditional distributions happen in different regions, the joint distributions are taken to be given by i) a Gaussian copula with correlation coefficient = 0.5 in Figures \ref{fig:Extrp}(A) - \ref{fig:Extrp}(B), and ii) independent copula in Figure \ref{fig:Extrp}(C).
-In order to facilitate an easy comparison across these different choices of joint distributions, the numbers $u$ and $l(u)$ are taken to be such that $P(L(\XX) > u) = 10^{-5}$ and $P(L(\XX) > l(u)) = 10^{-2}$ in each of these cases.
-An identical number of samples of the IS random vector $\ZZ \,\vert\, L(\ZZ) > u,$ computed from the chosen values of $(u,l(u))$ for each of the above distributions, are plotted in blue colour in the respective subfigures in Figure \ref{fig:Extrp}.
+\textbf{A numerical illustration.} Figure \ref{fig:Extrp} below provides a pictorial illustration of the {rate-function preserving} property by plotting samples from the conditional distributions observed for the loss $L(\xx) = 0.5(x_1 + x_2).$ A fixed number of samples from the zero-variance IS distribution are plotted in red colour in Figures \ref{fig:Extrp}(a) - \ref{fig:Extrp}(c) below considering different distribution choices for $\XX = (X_1,X_2).$ In particular, $(X_1,X_2)$ are taken to have identical normal marginal distributions in Figure \ref{fig:Extrp}(a), exponential marginal distributions in Figure \ref{fig:Extrp}(b), and heavier-tailed Weibull marginal distributions for which $\mv{\alpha} = (0.5,0.5)$ in Figure \ref{fig:Extrp}(c).
+To illustrate cases where the concentration of conditional distributions happen in different regions, the joint distributions are taken to be given by i) Gaussian copula with correlation coefficient = 0.5 in Figure \ref{fig:Extrp}(A) ii) { a $t$-copula with degrees of freedom = 1 in} Figure \ref{fig:Extrp}(B), and iii) independent copula in Figure \ref{fig:Extrp}(c).
+In order to facilitate an easy comparison across these different choices of joint distributions, the numbers $u$ and $l$ are taken to be such that $P(L(\XX) \geq u) = 10^{-5}$ and $P(L(\XX) \geq l) = 10^{-2}$ in each of these cases.
+An identical number of samples of the IS random vector $\mv{T}_u^{(1)}(\XX) \,\vert\, L(\mv{T}_u^{(1)}(\XX)) > u,$ computed from the chosen values of $(u,l)$ for each of the above distributions, are plotted in blue colour in the respective sub-figures in Figure \ref{fig:Extrp}.
 In this setup, the following observations are readily inferred from Figure \ref{fig:Extrp}.

-First, in line with the rate points identified in Figures \ref{fig:sums}(A) and \ref{fig:sums}(D), the samples from the zero variance distributions concentrate i) well in the interior for the Gaussian marginals in Figure \ref{fig:Extrp}(A), and ii) near the axes for the heavier-tailed Weibull marginals in Figure \ref{fig:Extrp}(C).